smankar/smankar.github.io/_posts/2014-12-10-whose-performance-is-it-anyway.md

 #### Examples:
 1. Server-side code is sub-optimal but working fine.<br>
-Going by the above picture, your server-side code has a lot of computing power at its disposal.
+Going by the above picture, our server-side code has a lot of computing power at its disposal.
 And hence it should not have survival issues.
 Typically, a good load testing exercise should point this out.
-But unless there are major defects, you might just live on with additional computing power.
+But unless there are major defects, we might just decide to live on with some additional computing power.

 2. Server-side code is super awesome but client-side code sucks.<br>
-This is where you should be be shifting the focus of your performance tests.
-Tools like [YSlow](http://yslow.org/) and [PageSpeed](https://developers.google.com/speed/pagespeed/) should be able to get you kick-started.
+This is where we should be be shifting the focus of our performance tests.
+Tools like [YSlow](http://yslow.org/) and [PageSpeed](https://developers.google.com/speed/pagespeed/) should be able to get us started.

-3. All of your code is super awesome.
-But your servers are in a different country than your target audience.<br>
+3. All our code is super awesome.
+But our servers are in a different country than our target audience.<br>
-How early can can you detect such issues?
+I feel the real question here is: How early can can we detect such issues?
 A simple [web page test](http://www.webpagetest.org/) should point this out.
-But ideally you would create continuous probes from across the target locations to keep your web-application well performing.
+But ideally we should create continuous probes from across the target locations to keep our web-application well performing.

-4. All of your code is super awesome.
-But your audience only uses wireless networks to access your web-application.<br>
+4. Again, all our code is super awesome.
+But our audience only uses wireless networks to access the web-application.<br>
-Is your website optimised for wireless access?
-With the mobile revolution around us, this is is another important aspect of your web-application performance.
+Is my website optimised for wireless access?
+With the mobile revolution around us, this is is another important aspect of our web-application performance.
 Tools like [Mobitest](http://mobitest.akamai.com/m/index.cgi) are relatively new on the block.
 But surely worth a try.

 To Summarize: it is really important that we look at all aspects of application performance before we try to measure it.
 And again a good way to get started is to ask some simple questions: